Miami metropolitan area

-The most notable colleges and universities in the Miami metropolitan area include Florida Atlantic University, Florida International University, Nova Southeastern University, and the University of Miami, as well as community colleges such as Broward College, Miami Dade College, and Palm Beach State College.
+The most notable colleges and universities in the Miami metropolitan area include Barry University, Florida Atlantic University, Florida International University, Nova Southeastern University, St. Thomas University (Florida), and the University of Miami.
+The region also has three community colleges, Broward College, Miami Dade College, and Palm Beach State College.
 Some of these institutions, such as Florida International University and Miami Dade College, make up some of the largest institutions of higher learning in the United States.

+Other names

+The Miami metropolitan area is also known as South Florida, SoFlo, SoFla, the Gold Coast, the Tri-County Area, or Greater Miami, and, for U.S. government statistical purposes, the Miami–Fort Lauderdale–West Palm Beach Metropolitan Statistical Area.